8 Alaska State-Funded Rehab Centers

 Federal Grant Awards For Rehab Facilities

-The Substance Abuse and Mental Health Services Administration (SAMHSA) distributes yearly block grants to substance use treatment facilities throughout Alaska.
+Each year, the Substance Abuse and Mental Health Services Administration (SAMHSA) distributes block grants to substance use disorder treatment facilities throughout Alaska.

 Types Of Drug And Alcohol Treatment Covered By State Funding In Alaska